Upload videos longer than 15 minutes

 - Tap SEND CODE.

-- Enter the verification code you received by text or phone call.
-If you haven't received your text or phone call, try these troubleshooting steps.
+- Enter the verification code you got by text or phone call.
+If you haven't gotten your text or phone call, try these troubleshooting steps.

 Maximum upload size